bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ## ESLint in the code editor

-Running ESLint from the commandline gets tedious very fast.
+Running ESLint from the command line gets tedious very fast.
 So we need a plugin for our code editor.
 I will use [VSCode](https://code.visualstudio.com) which is currently my editor of choice.
 And because it's free, you don't have to spring a lot of money to follow along with this instalment.
 However, nearly every code editor with support for plugins has an ESLint plugin.
 Since this is not a tutorial on how to install and set up VSCode, I can only refer to the documentation on their website.
 For installing an extension (VSCode speak for a plugin) you can find information [in this section](https://code.visualstudio.com/docs/editor/extension-marketplace).
 Install the ESLint extension.
 It's very popular, so a short search will reveal it quickly.